An Ultimate Guide to WhatsApp Business API Pricing

 However, a new conversation will be opened if you send a message containing a template from a different category during this 24-hour window, and you will be charged separately for it.

-WhatsApp Business API pricing breakdown: Mastering the fee structure
+WhatsApp API pricing breakdown: Mastering the fee structure

-There are different factors that can affect pricing in WhatsApp Business API.
+Different factors can affect pricing in WhatsApp API.
 These are:

 Let’s explore each factor.

-Your WhatsApp Business API fees depend on how you use it.
-The pricing differs between the marketing, support, and sales team because every team uses a certain conversation category.
+Your WhatsApp API fees depend on how you use it.
+The pricing differs between the marketing, support, and sales teams because every team uses a certain conversation category.

-For example, Business-initiated conversations usually cost 0.5 to 15 cents per conversation, while Service conversations range from 0.3 cents to 9 cents.
+For example, Business-initiated conversations usually cost 0.5 to 15 cents per conversation.

 Average costs of WhatsApp messages